 “St: Erik’s Brewery is one of Sweden’s leading microbreweries and we’re passionate about the craftsmanship that goes into our beer.
 At the same time, we felt that we were missing a snack of the same status to serve with it,” brand manager Marcus Friari says in a statement.
 “A first-class beer deserves a first-class snack, and this is why we made a major effort to produce the world’s most exclusive potato chips.
 We’re incredibly proud to be able to present such a crispy outcome.”

 So generous unlike Frito’s, S:t Erik’s listed all the special ingredients on their website for everyone to see.
 Or this is just a ruse to get someone to challenge them for a most expensive potato chip making duel.
-Either way, the ingredient list include Matsutake, a sought-after species of mushroom that tastes like cheese, hand pickers of these wear cotton gloves to protect quality.
+Either way, the ingredient list includes Matsutake, a sought-after species of mushroom that tastes like cheese, hand pickers of these wear cotton gloves to protect quality.

 Other ingredients include – special truffle seaweed from the Faroe Islands, fresh Swedish crown dill from Bjäre Peninsula, sought-after Leksand onions from the small Swedish town Leksand and India Pale Ale Wort to add a bit sweetness to the chips, same thing they use for their beer.
 Now to the all-important potato – they used an almond-shaped variety named Ammarnäs, cultivated in very limited numbers in a steep hillside area with stony slopes.
 These slopes are so difficult to access by modern agricultural equipment, farmers have no other choice but plant and harvest potatoes by hand.